 The Psychosocial Development, Risk, and Prevention (PDRP) Study Section reviews applications that focus on the identification of individual and contextual risk and protective factors and processes on individuals, the prevention of psychopathology and problem behaviors, and the design and testing of intra- and inter-personal interventions related to social development across the life span.
-Applications may be focused on outcomes and comorbid conditions related to the broader understanding of developmental psychopathology as well as optimal development.
+Applications may be focused on outcomes and comorbid conditions related to the broader understanding of as normal/optimal development.
 Applications often involve quantitative and qualitative approaches, longitudinal, and/or multilevel strategies, including clinical trials.

 The membership panel is a list of chartered members only.